Here are the 10 breeds of cute cat that enjoy playing games with their owners

-The majority of cat owners will tell you, once you have been in the company of these loving animals, it’s hard to understand why anyone wouldn’t be obsessed.
+As a number of cat owners will tell you, once you have been in the company of these loving animals it can become very easy to get obsessed.

 It is reported that the average cat owner actually owns a minimum of two cats – though we are sure you may know some with many more.